 - User Groups – Organize your users by function or department.

-(Oasis Workflow – Editorial plugin for WordPress)
+(Oasis Workflow – WordPress plugin)

 (Oasis Workflow.
-Screenshot source: plugin site)
+Screenshot source: Oasis Workflow plugin site)

 It also lets you assign tasks dynamically using role-based routing, lets users view their current assignments and sign off on their tasks once it’s completed, process history for auditing purposes, task reassignment, due date and email reminders to help you to publish your articles on time, and an out of the box editable workflow to help you get started.

-Step 10 – Assign Responsibilities
+Step 10 – Assigning Responsibilities